fbpx Skip to main content

 ā™„ The artist you would like to meet?
 What would you say to her?

 Cindy Sherman.
-It's amazing how she creates, for example in her "film stills," portraits composed in minute detail and how she manages to create stereotypes that make the viewer swear they've seen the film she's staging.
-I would like to know more about the identity of a woman who manages to slip so precisely into roles and to challenge clichƩs.
+It’s amazing how she creates, for example in her “film stills,” portraits composed in minute detail and how she manages to create stereotypes that make the viewer swear they’ve seen the film she’s staging.
+I would like to know more about the identity of a woman who manages to slip so precisely into roles and to challenge clichĆ©s.

 ā™„ What is your favorite color?
 What does it inspire you?